-1.1.
-All whole eggs sold at PCC and utilized in PCC private label or deli products must be a product of a laying hen raised in accordance with the animal welfare standards set forth in section 2.
+- 1.1.
+All whole eggs sold at PCC and utilized in PCC private label or deli products must be a product of a laying hen raised in accordance with the animal welfare standards set forth in section 2. - 1.2.
+Vendors within the scope of this standard must adhere to the GE Ingredients and Labeling Standard, specifically the section titled "Animal Products."

-Animal Welfare
+2. Animal Welfare